 Parking and Public Transportation A two-level parking garage, located to the east of the building, is available to assigned tenants.
 Public transportation is available on the same block via IndyGo.

 Art in Architecture The exterior of the Minton-Capehart Federal Building features Milton Glaser's rainbow-colored mural Color Fuses.
 Restored in 2012, the mural enwraps the building's lower level and consists of 35 different bands of color.
 The artwork also includes a series of programmed lights, which cycle on and off around the building, simulating the rise and fall of the sun.
-The video below shares footage of the restoration work and the words of the artist explaining how the effort recaptured the work's original vibrancy and intent.
+The video below shares footage of the restoration and the artist's own words explaining how the effort has recaptured the work's original vibrancy and intent.

 Building Projects In December 2012, a Recovery-Act-funded project modernized the facility's life safety features and heating, ventilation, and air conditioning system.
 The Minton-Capehart building earned ENERGY STAR® designation in 2012.

-Key Tenants The Internal Revenue Service, Social Security Administration, and Veterans Administration are the building's major tenants.
-Others include the Department of Homeland Security, Drug Enforcement Agency, Department of Transportation, National Labor Relations Board, Office of Surface Mining, General Services Administration, and Treasury Inspector General for Tax Administration.
-The latest GSA tenant satisfactory survey (2012) resulted in a 61% "more than satisfied" rating (four or five on a five-point scale) with the facility and GSA services.
+Key Tenants The Internal Revenue Service (IRS), Social Security Administration (SSA), and Veterans Administration (VA) are the building's major tenants.
+Others include the Department of Homeland Security, Department of Transportation, Drug Enforcement Agency, GSA, National Labor Relations Board, Office of Surface Mining, and Treasury Inspector General for Tax Administration.
+The latest GSA Tenant Satisfactory Survey (2012) resulted in a 61% "more than satisfied" rating (four or five on a five-point scale) with the facility and GSA services.